 Any information contained on this website is accurate to the best of our knowledge.

-Risinghurst & Sandhills Parish Council or the webmaster cannot be held liable for any inaccuracies contained on this site.
+Risinghurst & Sandhills Parish Council cannot be held liable for any inaccuracies contained on this site.
 The Parish Council is not responsible for external websites.

 Please let us know if you notice any errors or links not working!